USS Cochino: Service history

 Cochino then underwent repairs and major renovations at her builders' yard beginning on 11 May 1948.
 Converted to a GUPPY/Snorkel boat at Groton, she emerged from the yard on 4 February 1949.
-Departing New London, on 25 March, the newly modernized submarine visited Boston, from 26–27 March, then returned to New London, from 28 March–2 May, after which time she headed south to return to her home port, arriving at Key West, on 8 May.
+Departing New London, on 25 March, the newly modernized submarine visited Boston, from 26 to 27 March, then returned to New London, from 28 March–2 May, after which time she headed south to return to her home port, arriving at Key West, on 8 May.
 She then again shaped a course for New London, where she remained from 19 May until 16 July, then proceeded to Argentia, Newfoundland, where she arrived on 22 July, en route to the British Isles and her first deployment to European waters.

 She reached Derry, Northern Ireland, on 29 July.
 She operated locally in those waters for a brief period, then put in to Derry, from 4–8 August, before visiting Portsmouth, England, from 8–12 August.
 She then put to sea for operations above the Arctic Circle in the Barents Sea before turning for home in late August.

 In August 1949, Cochino and Tusk sailed along the Kola Peninsula to determine whether the Soviet Union had detonated an atomic bomb.

 On 25 August 1949, Cochino ran into a violent polar storm off Norway.
-The huge waves slammed the submarines' snorkel so violently, and jolted the boat so severely, that the pounding caused an electrical fire and battery explosion, followed by the release of deadly hydrogen gas.
-Defying the most wretched weather conditions, men of Cochino and Tusk fought to save the submarine for 14 hours, performing acts of skillful seamanship and high courage in the storm-lashed, frozen seas.
-A second battery explosion on 26 August, however, made "Abandon Ship" the only possible order, and after the crew made a dangerous rope transfer to Tusk, the abandoned Cochino sank at 71°35′N 23°35′E. Cochino's only fatality was a Bureau of Ships technician, Robert W. Philo, swept overboard by an icy wave.
-Tusk lost six of her own men by the same cause in the attempt to save Cochino.
+The huge waves slammed the submarine's snorkel so violently, and jolted the boat so severely, that the pounding caused an electrical fire and battery explosion, followed by the release of deadly hydrogen gas.
+In wretched weather conditions, men of Cochino and Tusk fought to save the submarine for 14 hours.
+A second battery explosion on 26 August prompted an "Abandon Ship" order, and after the crew made a dangerous rope transfer to Tusk, the abandoned Cochino sank at 71°35′N 23°35′E. Cochino's only fatality was a civilian from the Bureau of Ships, technician Robert W. Philo, swept overboard by an icy wave.
+Tusk lost six of her own men in the same manner.

 Cochino was stricken from the List of Naval Vessels on 27 October 1949.